Welcome back to another exciting week! I am looking forward to discuss this part of personal development with you.

-As we talked about last week, money is a tool and resource we can use.
+As I talked about last week, money is a tool and a resource we can use.
 So as we go through this month, I want to focus on some simple financial principles you can apply, as well as teach you the underlying philosophies that govern what good people can do and what tremendous accomplishments can be made when we see money for what it is: a tool to improve our lives and the lives of others.

 The four pivotal topics we cover this month are:

 Debt is a killer.
 It is a killer of dreams and hopes.
 It is a killer of businesses.
 It is a killer of financial futures.
 And, according to statistics, debt plays a prominent role in many failed marriages.
 So what should we conclude from this?
 If we are to be successful, we must have a commitment to stay out of debt!
 You can make $2 million a year, but if you spend $2.5 million, it doesn’t matter how much money you made, does it?
 You will be saddled with debt.
 We addressed this last week.